inanitionnn/manga-helper/README.md

 # Manga Helper

-> **Note:** Manga Helper is a Python script designed to convert CBZ files to PDF and compress PDFs.
-I developed this script in just a few hours as a small helper tool.
+> **Note:** Manga Helper is a Python script designed to convert CBZ and CBR files to PDF and compress PDFs.
+I developed this script in just a few days as a small helper tool.

 ## Features